 Note that eligible reviewers from B.C. and the Yukon will also receive a free print copy of the textbook they have applied to review.

-We accept open textbook review applications from faculty at post-secondary institutions in British Columbia, Alberta, Saskatchewan, and the Yukon, who have teaching experience in the subject of the text they would like to review.
+We accept open textbook review applications from post-secondary instructors in British Columbia, Alberta, Saskatchewan, and the Yukon, who have teaching experience in the subject of the text they would like to review.
 This includes PhD candidates who have completed their qualifying exams and are involved in teaching.

 Please note that in order to encourage a diversity of voices in the reviews, we limit the number of reviews to one per person.